 The game's skill system looked to be interesting, at least until I dug deeper into how it works.
 It's quite a vast one for a Japanese RPG, with everything from cooking to biology to sketching to whistling (yes, there's a whistling skill).
 That said, most of these are simply glorified stat boosts and have no practical purpose outside of this - Mineralogy boosts intelligence, Biology boosts maximum HP, et cetera.
 A few more traditional RPG ones sneak in too - Cooking allows you to craft a wide variety of healing items from ingredients, Herbal Medicine boosts the effects of healing items, and Pickpocketing appropriately lets you steal items from random NPCs (though more often than not, you get useless crap like crumpled paper or even "Bad Checks" that constantly drain your money until you get rid of them).
 Other skills lend themselves to in-game mechanics - Whistling contributes to a skill called "Familiar", which grants the player a chance to call a bird to buy and sell items from at any time, even in the midst of a dungeon - a cool idea, but again, you only have a chance to successfully do so based on how many points you've sunk into Familiar and the skills required to learn it, so you have to grind out level upon level just for a chance at making that point investment work in your favor (levels which you can almost certainly put to much more effective use elsewhere).
 It's like they wanted to make a complex western-style RPG but got cold feet halfway through, so only a fraction of the skills and mechanics they describe actually end up doing anything interesting or useful.

-That also perfectly sums up every Tri-Ace game I've played - a handful of interesting ideas haphazardly bashed together and topped with hacky, trite writing to create a dysfunctional mishmash that's absolutely no fun to play, let alone sit through to the end.
-Star Ocean 2 could have been something marvelous and unlike anything before seen on a console - a super deep Fallout or Ultima-style RPG made by a Japanese team, deemphasizing constant combat in favor of a more realistic, thoughtful and immersive experience - but what we got was just terribly executed, with boring, clunky combat, "skills" that mostly boil down to tedious grinding and random chance* and dialog, acting and characterizations on level with a Saturday morning cartoon your parents don't remember hating as kids.
-Between this, the even more inane Star Ocean 3, Valkyrie Profile, Radiata "Shitey Suikoden" Stories, and the constant juvenile stupidity I've seen in their later works, I cannot be convinced that they've made anything of worth since, either.
+That also perfectly sums up every Tri-Ace game I've played - a handful of interesting ideas haphazardly bashed together and topped with hacky writing and general irritation to create a dysfunctional mishmash that's absolutely no fun to play, let alone sit through to the end.
+Star Ocean 2 could have been something marvelous and unlike anything before seen on a console - a super deep Fallout or Ultima-style RPG made by a Japanese team, deemphasizing constant combat in favor of a more realistic, thoughtful and immersive experience in a deeply detailed game world - but what we got was just terribly executed, with boring, clunky combat, "skills" that mostly boil down to tedious grinding and random chance* and dialog, acting and characterizations on level with a Saturday morning cartoon your parents don't remember hating as kids.
+Between this, the even more inane Star Ocean 3, Valkyrie Profile, Radiata "Shitey Suikoden" Stories, and the constant irritating tweeness and stupid dialog I've seen in their later works, I cannot be convinced that they've made anything of worth since either.
 In the end, Star Ocean 2 suffers the same fate as countless other ambitious but vastly underdeveloped games - being discarded the instant something better comes along.
-And with the likes of Might and Magic, Grandia, Ni no Kuni, Dark Cloud 2, Elder Scrolls, Yakuza, Baldur's Gate 2, Fallout, Final Fantasy VII Remake, NieR, Torchlight, Ys, Breath of the Wild and Path of Exile providing far superior action, character building and crafting elements, you can be sure I and pretty much all other RPG players already have.
+And with the likes of Dragon Quest VIII and XI, Grandia, Ni no Kuni, Dark Cloud 2, Elder Scrolls, Yakuza, Baldur's Gate 2, Fallout, Final Fantasy VII Remake, NieR, Torchlight, Ys, Divinity Original Sin II, Breath of the Wild and Path of Exile providing far superior action, character building and crafting elements, you can be sure I and pretty much all other RPG players already have.

 * Oh, and it freezes randomly after you complete battles, too, so whether you'll actually get to keep the results of any random rolls is by no means guaranteed.
 Have fun!